 Seasonal influenza is characterized by a sudden onset of high fever, cough (usually dry), headache, muscle and joint pain, severe malaise (feeling unwell), sore throat and runny nose.
+Cough can be severe and can last 2 or more weeks.
 Most people recover from fever and other symptoms within a week without requiring medical attention.
-But influenza can cause severe illness or death in people at high risk (see below).
-The time from infection to illness, known as the incubation period, is about two days.
+But influenza can cause severe illness or death especially in people at high risk (see below).
+The time from infection to illness, known as the incubation period, is about 2 days.

 Who is at risk?

-Yearly influenza epidemics can seriously affect all age groups, but the highest risk of complications occur among children younger than age two, adults age 65 or older, and people of any age with certain medical conditions, such as chronic heart, lung, kidney, liver, blood or metabolic diseases (such as diabetes), or weakened immune systems.
+Yearly influenza epidemics can seriously affect all populations, but the highest risk of complications occur among children younger than age 2 years, adults aged 65 years or older, pregnant women, and people of any age with certain medical conditions, such as chronic heart, lung, kidney, liver, blood or metabolic diseases (such as diabetes), or weakened immune systems.

-Seasonal influenza spreads easily and can sweep through schools, nursing homes or businesses and towns.
-When an infected person coughs, infected droplets get into the air and another person can breath them in and be exposed.
-The virus can also be spread by hands infected with the virus.
+Seasonal influenza spreads easily and can sweep through schools, nursing homes, businesses or towns.
+When an infected person coughs, infected droplets get into the air and another person can breathe them in and be exposed.
+The virus can also be spread by hands contaminated with influenza viruses.
 To prevent transmission, people should cover their mouth and nose with a tissue when coughing, and wash their hands regularly.

-Influenza epidemics occur yearly during autumn and winter in temperate regions.
-Illnesses result in hospitalizations and deaths mainly among high-risk groups (the very young, elderly or chronically ill).
-Worldwide, these annual epidemics result in about three to five million cases of severe illness, and about 250 000 to 500 000 deaths.
-Most deaths associated with influenza in industrialized countries occur among people age 65 or older.
-In some tropical countries, influenza viruses circulate throughout the year with one or two peaks during rainy seasons.
+Influenza occurs globally with an annual attack rate estimated at 5%–10% in adults and 20%–30% in children.
+Illnesses can result in hospitalization and death mainly among high-risk groups (the very young, elderly or chronically ill).
+Worldwide, these annual epidemics are estimated to result in about 3 to 5 million cases of severe illness, and about 250 000 to 500 000 deaths.

-The most effective way to prevent the disease or severe outcomes from the illness is vaccination.
-Safe and effective vaccines have been available and used for more than 60 years.
-Among healthy adults, influenza vaccine can prevent 70% to 90% of influenza-specific illness.
-Among the elderly, the vaccine reduces severe illnesses and complications by up to 60%, and deaths by 80%.
+The most effective way to prevent the disease and/or severe outcomes from the illness is vaccination.
+Safe and effective vaccines are available and have been used for more than 60 years.
+Among healthy adults, influenza vaccine can provide reasonable protection.
+However among the elderly, influenza vaccine may be less effective in preventing illness but may reduce severity of disease and incidence of complications and deaths.

 Vaccination is especially important for people at higher risk of serious influenza complications, and for people who live with or care for high risk individuals.

 Influenza vaccination is most effective when circulating viruses are well-matched with vaccine viruses.
-Influenza viruses are constantly changing, and the WHO Global Influenza Surveillance Network (GISN), a partnership of National Influenza Centres around the world, monitors the influenza viruses circulating in humans.
-WHO annually recommends a vaccine composition that targets the three most representative strains in circulation.
+Influenza viruses are constantly changing, and the WHO Global Influenza Surveillance and Response System (GISRS) – a partnership of National Influenza Centres around the world –monitors the influenza viruses circulating in humans.